ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/VkMemoryAllocateInfo.md

 implementations **should** not strictly follow `memoryTypeIndex`.
 Instead, they **should** modify the allocation internally to use the required memory type for the application’s given usage.
-This is because for an export operation, there is currently no way for the client to know the memory type index before allocating.
+This is because for an export operation, there is currently no way for the application to know the memory type index before allocating.

 Valid Usage